Home Care and Diet

 The health of your mouth is directly correlated to your home care and diet.
 Periodontal disease and tooth decay are both caused by different types of bacteria.
 By managing sugar in your diet along with daily brushing, flossing, and oral irrigating with a water flosser–you can help prevent periodontal disease and tooth decay by reducing bacteria in your mouth.

-Drinks such as regular soda, diet soda, sports drinks, enrgy drinks, sweetened iced tea, lemonades and even milk contain sugar that can lead to extensive tooth decay, enamel destruction and poor dental health because of the low pH or acidity of the drinks.
+Drinks such as regular soda, diet soda, sports drinks, energy drinks, sweetened iced tea, lemonades and even milk contain sugar and/or acid that can lead to extensive tooth decay, enamel destruction and poor dental health because of the low pH or acidity of the drinks.

 Soda/drinks, mints, cough drops and hard candies all contain carbonic, phosphoric, malic, citric and/or tartaric acids and therefore have an acidic pH.
 Enamel is the hardest substance in the body but it is susceptible to breakdown from acids found in soda/drinks, mints, cough drops, and hard candies.
 The more acidic the item (the lower its pH), the more rapid the enamel destruction.